 “The secret of getting ahead is getting started.”

-But what happens if you can’t get started?
-Struggling with self-motivation is very common.
-We all have big things we’d like to achieve in our lives.
-But often we find it difficult to know where to start.
-We might want to learn to play the piano, but it’s difficult to motivate ourselves to try.
-It’s much easier to turn on Netflix and binge another season of Friends for the third time.
+For example, we may want to learn to play the piano, but it can be difficult to be motivated to try.
+After all, it’s much easier to turn on Netflix and binge another season of Friends for the third time, right?